jundalisay/superb/content/en/research/indian/gita/chapter-13.md

 With qualities by Nature framed, and, thus
 Married to matter, breeds the birth again
 In good or evil yonis.[FN#29]

-Yet is this
-Yea! in its bodily prison!--Spirit pure,
+Yet is this in its bodily prison!--Spirit pure,
 Spirit supreme; surveying, governing,
 Guarding, possessing; Lord and Master still
 PURUSHA, Ultimate, One Soul with Me.